-For H1 through H8 the hierarchical clustering was error free for the zlib compressor but not for bzip compressor (1 error) (see Figures 7 and 8 in the Appendix).
-Interestingly, for H9 through H16 the tree obtained for the zlib compressor contains 4 errors, while the one obtained for bzip compressor has only one error.
+For H1 through H8 the hierarchical clustering was error free for the zlib compressor but not for bzip2 compressor (1 error) (see Figures 8 and 9 in the

+Appendix).
+Interestingly, for H9 through H16 the tree obtained for the zlib compressor contains 4 errors, while the one obtained for bzip2 compressor has only one error.

 Our spectral clustering algorithm returned a perfect clustering for all HA sequences for H1 through H8 for both compressors.
-On the other hand, for all sequences from H9 through H16 the results differed with respect to the compressors.
+On the other hand, for all sequences from H9 through H16 the results differed with respect to the compressor used.

-For the zlib compressor we obtained 5 errors and for bzip the number of errors was 7 when using for σ the mean as described above.
-However, it is well-known that spectral clustering is quite sensitive to the kernel width σ .
+For the zlib compressor we obtained 5 errors and for the bzip2 compressor the number of errors was 7 when using for $\sigma$ the mean as described above.
+However, it is well-known that spectral clustering is quite sensitive to the kernel width $\sigma$ .
 So, we also tried to vary it a bit around the mean by rounding it to two decimal digits and then changing the second one.
 For zlib the mean was 0.60873 and after two variations we found $\sigma = 0.59$ which resulted in just one error, i.e., H16 was classified as H13.
-For the bzip compressor such an improvement could not be obtained.
+For the bzip2 compressor such an improvement could not be obtained.